 The training schedule is demanding and requires full attendance.
 Leave cannot be permitted during the 22 week programme.
 When receiving an offer of employment Student officers are asked to confirm availability to attend the full 22 week programme.
 Student officers can request to defer their intake to a later date due to a pre-arranged holiday or specific pre-arranged event (e.g. wedding).
 Deferrals are considered on an individual basis.

 Student Officers are asked to sign a declaration to acknowledge that failure to pass exams and assessments will result in Student Officers having 1 re-sit attempt within a specific timeframe.
-Failure in the re-sit may result in the Student Officer being asked to leave the course.
+Failure in the re-sit may result in the Student Officer being dismissed from the course.

 There is no obligation for a Student Officer to reside at the Police College during the Training Programme.
 You can request to stay at the Police College if you wish, however there will be certain criteria that you must meet in order to qualify for accommodation (e.g. you have to travel a distance of 35 miles or more, welfare issues etc.).
-Only those granted a room at the College will be permitted to stay over at the weekends.
+Those granted a room are only permitted to reside Mon-Thurs.
+Permission for residential students to reside over weekend periods will be considered in extenuating circumstances and on an individual basis.

 If you would like more information on the recruitment process you should read the Guidance for Applicants booklet, which is available for download here.